espocrm/documentation/user-guide/complex-expressions.md

 ## Attribute names

 Attribute names usually are same as a system field names.
-Fields are listed in Entity Manager > ... > Fields.
+Fields are listed at Administration > Entity Manager > ... > Fields.

 Attribute names should be in lowerCamelCase.